tstellanova/px4flow_bsp/README.md

 - [x] Initial setup of DCMI peripheral
 - [x] Initial setup of DMA2
 - [x] Mostly working DCMI->DMA2-> image buffer pipeline
+- [x] Support for running examples using probe-run
+- [ ] Support use of 120x120 flow frame (bin 4 of 480 height)
 - [ ] Support configurable / full-frame image buffers (currently limited to 64x64)
 - [ ] Support use of full 10 bpp grayscale resolution of MT9V034
-- [ ] Support use of 120x120 flow frame (bin 4 of 480 height)

 ## Notes
 - The only supported mode for debugging is RTT with the `rttdebug` feature.
 This is because the PX4FLOW 1.x and 2.x boards only make the SWD interface available (no easy ITM solution).
 - The `breakout` feature is intended for library development and debugging purposes.
-Currently it's setup to work with the "DevEBox STM32F4XX_M Ver:3.0" board, which does not include a l3gd20 gyro or eeprom, and eg the Arducam MT9V034 breakout board ("UC-396 RevA")
+Currently it's setup to work with the "DevEBox STM32F4XX_M Ver:3.0" board (STM32F407VGT6), which does not include a l3gd20 gyro or eeprom, and eg the Arducam MT9V034 breakout board ("UC-396 RevA")
 - This has been tested with the CUAV PX4FLOW v2.3.
 On this particular board, the SWD and SWCLK pads noted on the bottom of the board appear to be swapped